LionelDraghi/bbt/tests/to_be_implemented/contains_unordered.md

 - Then I get an error
 (because Rose stands after Orchids in the original file)

-# Scenario: same "contains" but with the "unordered" modifyer
+# Scenario: same "contains" but with the "unordered" modifier

 - When I run `sut read flowers.txt`
 - Then output contains (unordered)